Xomega-Net/Xomega.Docs/docs/visual-studio/modeling/static-data.md

 ```

 :::note
-When your element is identified by a single attribute, e.g. `name` for an item or property, or `ref` for a single-value property, then you can put anything in the other attributes such as `value` when deleting that element.
+When your element is identified by a single attribute, e.g., a `name` for an item or property, or `ref` for a single-value property, then you can put anything in the other attributes, such as `value` when deleting that element.

-However, if the element is identified by two attributes, such as both `ref` and `value` for multi-value properties, then you need to specify both of them, in order to delete it from the enum, as illustrated by the `type` property of the `Starts With` item above.
+However, if the element is identified by two attributes, such as both `ref` and `value` for multi-value properties, then you need to specify both of them in order to delete it from the enum, as illustrated by the `type` property of the `Starts With` item above.
 :::

 #### Replacing elements